Saturday, 16 October 2010

 A Fine Mist of Rain Fell

 I stepped out on to the street and pulled my gate shut.
 The air was cold, I shivered.
-I pulled my collar up around my neck as my body vibrated momentarily underneath, shivered.
+I pulled my collar up around my neck as my body vibrated underneath my coat, I shivered down my spine, as you say.
 It was early, the full veil of the morning hadn't quite lifted.
-The light was grey, a fine mist of rain fell.
+The light was grey, a fine mist of rain fell, you know, just enough to cover your hair with diamonds of water.

 I heard him snort and pant, gasp in, exhale.
-I watched his legs, like springs, propel him past me.
+I watched his legs, like steel springs, propel him past me.
+There was a slight gust of air, well, I think there was.
 I watched his ankles flip up behind him and then push his feet to the ground, straightening as his shoes touched down on the bitumen.
 The backs of his wide-legged black shorts flapped with each step.
 The was a hint of his red jocks underneath hugging him tight.
 His arms swung rhythmically, matching his breaths.

-His back was straight, his head was up, he pranced. he was a fine specimen.
+His back was straight, his head was up, he pranced.
+He was a fine specimen of a running machine.
+It was whoosh, and then he was gone.

-He flipped around the corner at the intersection and was gone.
+He flipped around the corner at the intersection and disappeared.
 He was nowhere to be seen when I turned that same corner a few moments later.

 No comments: